Solution75/congregation/README.md

 Simple, create a PR

-If you discover a security vulnerability, please send an e-mail via [admin@makinin.com](mailto:admin@makinin.com).
+If you discover a security vulnerability, please send an e-mail via [admin AT makinin DOT com](mailto:admin@makinin.com).
 All security vulnerabilities will be promptly addressed.

 ##### License